Install Linux Host Dependencies¶

 use their own configuration files, most notably

 Update Your Operating System¶

-Ensure your host system is up to date before proceeding.
+Ensure your host system is up to date.

 sudo apt-get update sudo apt-get upgrade

 Note that both Ninja and Make are installed with these instructions; you only need one.

 sudo apt-get install --no-install-recommends git cmake ninja-build gperf \ ccache dfu-util device-tree-compiler wget \ python3-dev python3-pip python3-setuptools python3-tk python3-wheel xz-utils file libpython3.8-dev \ make gcc gcc-multilib g++-multilib libsdl2-dev